MAPAS support for schools

 A scheme designed normally for primary schools (Key Stage 2) which involves a whole class learning to play a musical instrument for a year as a whole class.
 The choice of instrument is dependent on availability and selected from the following, orchestral strings, guitar, ukulele, brass, woodwind, percussion or a mixture of these.
 The programme involves the whole class learning together and also develops musicianship skills through singing and other musical activities.
 It is recommended that a member of the school staff also learns to play alongside the children.
 The scheme can, in some circumstances, be adapted for younger or older students.

-Every year we host a Primary School Showcase at the Lowry for children who have taken part in the Wider Opportunities scheme throughout the year.
+Every year we host a Primary School Showcase at the Lowry for children who have taken part in the First Access scheme throughout the year.
 For more information or to book a performance slot for your school, please click the link

-"Wider Opportunities is a wonderful resource for Westwood Park CP.
+"First Access is a wonderful resource for Westwood Park CP.
 It has greatly enhanced our provision.
 We have accessed a wide range of experiences including singing, drama, recorders, Samba and Y6 trombones!
 Staff are reliable and deliver all lessons in a fun, interesting and kinaesthetic way.
 Westwood Park staff take part in the lessons and this is a way of enhancing CPD.
-Through Wider Opportunities we regularly perform at The Lowry and recently sang on Radio Manchester!
+Through First Access we regularly perform at The Lowry and recently sang on Radio Manchester!
 All our pupils take part from Nursery to Y6 and pupils and parents thoroughly enjoy the termly shows in school.
 Highly recommended!'" - Headteacher, Westwood Park Primary School

 Small group and individual tuition is provided for a wide range of instruments from woodwind, brass, strings, percussion, voice, rock and pop.